-Bishop Olmsted honors nine educators for same
+Bishop Olmsted honors nine educators

 Students from across Arizona comfortably filled Ss.
 Simon and Jude Cathedral for the all-school liturgy Jan.
 30 as part of Catholic Schools Week celebrations.